-- While the sour cream isn't completely neccessary, it really does add an extra level of creaminess and tartness to the salad.
-I highly recommend adding it, you'll be shock by the difference it makes in a simple recipe like this.
+- While the sour cream isn't completely necessary, it really does add an extra level of creaminess and tartness to the salad.
+I highly recommend adding it, you'll be shocked by the difference it makes in a simple recipe like this.

 Looking for more healthy lunch salad recipes?